-The Company's intent is to continue its expansion of mine operations and processing capacity at MTV which will require additional capital, the sourcing of which is expected to be in the form of long-term debt.
-With this anticipated long-term debt capital, it is expected that the current portion of loans and borrowings of \$15.0 million will be converted to long-term debt improving the Company's working capital.
-With the estimated future cash flows from expanded mine operations and existing and projected improvements in working capital, the Company will have the adequate ability to service its ongoing obligations and cover anticipated development, exploration and corporate costs associated with its existing operations for the next 12 months.
 The Company has entered into a mandate letter for a new Facility and Offtake in August 2019 which is expected to close in the fourth quarter of 2019.
+The Company's intent is to continue its expansion of mine operations and processing capacity at MTV which will require additional capital as announced in August.
+With this anticipated long-term debt capital, it is expected that the current portion of loans and borrowings of \$20.0 million will be converted to long-term debt improving the Company's working capital.
+With the estimated future cash flows from expanded mine operations and existing and projected improvements in working capital, the Company should have the adequate ability to service its ongoing obligations and cover anticipated development, exploration and corporate costs associated with its existing operations for the next 12 months.

-Commodity price variability will impact the Company as it undertakes to expand the mining operations at Papomono and Don Gabriel and increase throughput of the mine from its current sub-optimal utilization.
+Commodity price variability will impact the Company as it undertakes to expand the mining operations at Papomono and Don Gabriel and increase throughput of the plant from its current sub-optimal utilization.
 The commodity price and exchange rate environment is volatile and accordingly will have an impact on the Company's cash flows.